Therapists in New Mexico

 +3

-I am a licensed trauma therapist and EMDRIA Approved Consultant who helps adults heal from PTSD, anxiety, and depression.
+I am a licensed trauma therapist and EMDRIA Approved Consultant who helps adults heal from PTSD, trauma related symptoms, and trauma rooted anxiety and depression.
 My style is warm, direct, and highly practical.
-I pair EMDR with tools from CBT, and parts-informed work so you get both symptom relief and lasting change.
-I work often with veterans, first responders, healthcare workers, and high-achieving professionals.
+I pair EMDR with CBT and parts informed work so you get both symptom relief and lasting change.
+I often work with veterans, first responders, healthcare workers, and high achieving professionals.
 Sessions are available via secure telehealth in NV, WA, NM, and ID.

 VirtualAvailable